libigl/libigl/style-guidelines.md

 guidelines for _developers_ of the library, but also act as best-practices for users.

+> This is still a work in progress and will likely grow in the near future.

 ## One function, one .h/.cpp pair [filefunction]

 The structure of libigl is very flat and function-based.
 For every